 Top 10 luxury tableware designers for superyacht dining

-With the new season often comes new tableware trends, but one thing that remains consistent is established designers and their outstanding designs.
+With each new yachting season comes a series of new tableware trends.
+Despite the shifts in taste and style, however, one thing remains consistent: Established designers and their stunning designs.

 1. Bernardaud for its porcelain dinnerware